Baby blues or postnatal depression?

-It is not surprising that new mothers and fathers find it very difficult and confusing, as they come to terms with the huge responsibilities associated with a baby.
+It is not surprising that new parents find it very difficult and confusing, as they come to terms with the huge responsibilities associated with a baby.
 It is impossible to imagine beforehand how sleep deprivation coupled with the steep learning curve of parenthood will feel.
-This emotional rollercoaster in the early days after the birth, is what we usually think of as the ‘baby blues’, it can be quite normal and will pass as confidence grows.
-Partners, family or friends may be well placed to help new mothers and fathers manage through this time by talking or giving space to reflect and rest.
+This emotional rollercoaster in the early days after the birth is what we usually think of as the ‘baby blues’, it can be quite normal and will pass as confidence grows.
+Partners, family or friends may be well placed to help new parents manage through this time by talking or giving space to reflect and rest.

 For any parent to even admit to such negative feelings in relation to their baby, is almost impossible and yet in many ways it is a natural part of this transition period.
 In trying to ignore or repress such feelings there is a real danger that depression can set in, as to deny such feelings is to deny a part of yourself.
-Fortunately postnatal depression responds extremely well to talking treatments such as counselling.
-There are also health visitor lead groups in Brighton that mothers can be referred into.
+Fortunately, postnatal depression responds extremely well to talking treatments such as counselling.
 Sometimes medication is helpful for a short period in order to cope.
-For a few women postnatal depression can develop into an extreme form of psychosis and requires urgent medical treatment, so that both mother and child are kept safe.
-The GP or emergency services are the most appropriate first step in these cases, though counselling or psychotherapy is usually part of the treatment plan as well.
+For a few women, postnatal depression can develop into an extreme form of psychosis and requires urgent medical treatment, so that both mother and child are kept safe.
+The GP or emergency services are the most appropriate first step in these cases, though counselling or therapy is usually part of the treatment plan as well.